trueberryless/the-thinking-hub/src/content/posts/critical-thinking.md

 ### The Model of Thinking

 To understand why we fail at the standards listed above, we need a model.
-We aren't trying to build a biological model of the brain here—we are building a conceptual model of _thinking_.
+We aren't trying to build a biological model of the brain here — we are building a conceptual model of _thinking_.

 Models are simplified summaries and reflections of what we observe.
 They aren't necessarily "true" or "false" in a binary sense; they are useful or not useful.
 If a model explains our observations without breaking established knowledge, it works.
 It gives us a vocabulary.
 However, models are always incomplete.
 We need to know where the model ends.
 Our model here does not distinguish much between perception and thinking.
 The moment light hits the retina and stimulates sensory cells, we are "thinking" in this framework.